Skip to main content

 Announcement of the Awardee of the 2024 Emma Castelnuovo Award

-The recipient of the award will be announced and presented at ICME-15 in July 2024 in Sydney, Australia.
-The awardee (or representative) will be invited to present a special lecture at ICME-15.
+The recipient of the award was announced and presented at ICME-15 in July 2024 in Sydney, Australia.

 About Emma Castelnuovo